deltachat/deltachat-pages/fr/references.md

 2021-02-13, <https://pocketnow.com/10-ways-delta-chat-is-better-than-whatsapp-signal-and-telegram>

-### Zeit Online (Large German newspaper): Good bye, WhatsApp!
+### Zeit Online (grand journal allemand): Adieu, WhatsApp!

 Zeit Online shows 5 alternatives to WhatsApp, including Delta Chat:
 _"Like an e-mail app, Delta.Chat needs the server information of the e-mail address used [...]
 The subsequent operation of the chat interface is intuitive."_

-2021-01-16, Article is behind a paywall,
+2021-01-16, Article payant,
 <https://www.zeit.de/digital/datenschutz/2021-01/messenger-app-whatsapp-signal-telegram-threema-ginlo-vergleich>

-### jlelse's Blog: Email is the messenger you should migrate to
+### Blog de jlelse : le courriel est le messager vers lequel vous devez migrer

 _"I have to say it’s pretty decent now [...]
 But the most important thing: Delta Chat allows you to communicate even with people who don’t use Delta Chat at all [...]